-Professor Janet Godsell, John Burdett and Dave Food
+Professor Janet Godsell (InterAct), John Burdett (McCormick and Company) and Dave Food (Board International)

 Pre-pandemic, businesses were already working through the challenges of a VUCA world – where volatility, uncertainty, complexity, and ambiguity in general conditions and situations were often seen.
 Faster technological changes, digitization, shortening product life cycles, rapid changes in consumer preferences, and political changes all contribute to this view.